 Whether you haven’t used your air conditioner in a while or keep noticing a musty odour when you switch it on, it’s time to examine it to see if Mold is forming in the unit.

 Although Mold can grow on any surface, prime locations for Mold growth are the condensate drain pan, cooling coil, air circulation blower, AC cabinet insulation, and ductwork internal insulation liners, particularly in the vicinity of the AC equipment.

 The coil drain pan continually collects dirt, including organic matter and water condensed from the flowing air stream as it flows via the cooling coil during system operation.
 The biofilm generated under these circumstances continually clogs the drain and pipe pipework.
 Failure to wipe these places may result in drain pan overflow, contaminating other areas within or around the AC unit.

 AC cabinet insulating and internal ductwork lining insulation are additional areas you should be concerned about.
 Their relatively porous and rough surfaces tend to collect dust containing organic material and, if moist, may provide perfect locations for the beginning of Mold growth.
 These locations are prone to moisture build-up as a result of coil moisture blow-off, pipe sweating, and drain pan overflow.
-Schedule air duct cleaning in Magnolia to remove Mold from your HVAC system to enhance the air quality of your Texas office or home.

 There is no fool proof way to avoid Mold development in your AC, but several precautions may be taken to lessen your chances of encountering the problem.